b0yank/machine-learning-algorithms/README.md

 - **SVC (support vector classifier)**
 - **Perceptron**

-Currently, the repository also contains implementations of several types of neural network layers and the Sequential neural network model, all inspired by the Keras API:
+Currently, the repository also contains implementations of several types of neural network layers, plus a Sequential and EncoderDecoder neural network models, all (except EncoderDecoder) inspired by the Keras API:
 - **Activation layer**
 - **BatchNormalization layer**
 - **LayerNormalization layer**